-Saris, Festivities and Fashion
+Saris, Festivities And Fashion

 Durga Puja and Saree are inextricably associated.
 Members of TSS share their memories related to the festivities.